ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/07-analysing-binary-search.md

 ```
 :::

-Sequential search looks at every element in the array in the worst case, so its complexity is $O(n)$.
+Linear search looks at every element in the array in the worst case, so its complexity is $O(n)$.
-This means that as $n$ grows, the $O(n)$ running time for sequential search
+This means that as $n$ grows, the $O(n)$ running time for linear search
 <!-- OPENDSA: START -->
 quickly becomes much greater than the $O(\log(n))$ running time for binary search.
-Taken in isolation, binary search appears to be much more efficient than sequential search.
+Taken in isolation, binary search appears to be much more efficient than linear search.
 This is despite the fact that the constant factor for binary search is greater
-than that for sequential search, because the calculation for the next
+than that for linear search, because the calculation for the next
 search position in binary search is more expensive than just
-incrementing the current position, as sequential search does.
+incrementing the current position, as linear search does.
 <!-- OPENDSA: END -->

 However, binary search comes with a precondition: